-- The connection of Italian food system with existent European, national and local networks specialised in Technology transfer; - The coordination of different activities at European, national and regional level: - This network should be able to supply the companies with human resources (Techno-Scientific Mediators), expertise and technical facilities and assist them in introducing innovation in the food area.
+- The development, under the industrial coordination, of different activities at European, national and regional level, to support the settlement of specific agencies (Service Centres) strictly linked to Universities and Public Research Centres, but at the same time independent from them; - These agencies should be able to supply the companies with human resources (Techno-Scientific Mediators), expertise and technical facilities and assist them in introducing innovation in the food area.
 Techno Scientific Mediators will support companies in: a)recognising their needs for innovation, b) identifying potential partners from technology providers, c) facilitating communication and d) managing the interaction with providers.

 The suggested approach should be based on the criteria "think big, start small, scale fast".
-The network should be built up around one or more groups with different competences (i.e. one or a few technology transfer agencies included in European network specialised in TT, universities and public research centres should be selected on the basis of the available multidisciplinary competences).
+The network should be built up around one or more groups (i.e. one or a few universities and public research centres should be selected on the basis of the available multidisciplinary competences and existing expertise in this field in order to set up and tune the action in a way that it could applied also in other situation).